 Official Staunton Chess Sets considered Heirlooms among Collectors

-'ll bet when Jaques of London created his Staunton set did he ever envision his sets being worth very much.
-Remember Jaques was into all types of games, not just chess.
+I'll bet when Jaques of London created his Staunton chess set, he didn't ever envision his sets being worth very much.
+Remember Jaques was into all types of games, not just chess!
 The Staunton pattern was designed by a utilitarian set, built to take a beating unlike chess sets of the day with all their fine carvings.
 The ONLY reason that the pattern still exists is a pure marketing genius.
 Whether was Jaques or his brother-in-law who persuaded Howard Staunton, who -- if stories are true -- had an ENORMOUS ego, convinced him to lend his name to this simplified design.
 And as the saying goes, the rest is history.

 Fast forward to the present time.
 House of Staunton has re-invigorated chess piece design.
 Some of the sets being produced today could qualify as works of Art compared to Early Jaques of London sets, which are absolutely PRIMITIVE compared to some of the sets being produced today.
 Indeed many of today's sets are being designed more or less with the same ideals in mind as those Early Jaques sets were created for: Less ornamental design which could be broken, but still designed to take a beating.
 And most sets designed today can a fair amount of hard play.
 These modern-day Staunton sets are faithful and true to the underlying philosophy behind those early Staunton sets, the difference can be seen in the detail carved into each set.